UserNobody14/hackathon_april19/gamebackend/README.md

-# AI Adventure Guide Backend
+# AI Story Simulator Backend

-This is the FastAPI backend for the AI Adventure Guide application, which handles communication with Claude and provides API endpoints for the frontend.
+This is the FastAPI backend for the AI Story Simulator application, which handles communication with Claude and provides API endpoints for the frontend.

 ## Setup Instructions